Protect your feet with our hand-picked selection of the best water and pool shoes.

 Water shoes.
 Aqua socks.
 Swim shoes.

 Although those early versions of water shoes weren’t the best things to look at, their function was undeniable.
-They’d protect your feet from the rocks, the pool deck, or wherever else you were 4×4’ing with your feetsicles.
+Wearing the right pair of water shoes would protect your feet from the rocks, the pool deck, or wherever else you were 4×4’ing with your feetsicles.

 More importantly, the shoes were waterproof.
 Give them a good rinse after use and you were back in business.

-But they just didn’t look all that great.
+But let’s be honest, for a long time water shoes didn’t look all that great.

-Fortunately, in recent years the design and selection of water shoes has drastically improved, making them a respectable piece of your swimming gear.
+Fortunately, in recent years the design and selection of water shoes have drastically improved, making them a respectable piece of gear for the beach, pool, or any other slippery surface.

 1. Speedo Surfwalker Pro 3 Water Shoe